 Of course, if competitions or medal tests are something you wish to do, talk to us and we’ll be happy to give you more information so you know how to proceed.
 Private lessons are vital if that’s your plan.
 But very, very few students have a desire to go that route.
 Most are in the classes just to learn for their own social enjoyment.

 If you are interested in competition, talk to your instructors.
-Wendy and George have limited availability for Pro/Am competition, where a student competes while partnered with their professional instructor.
+Wendy and George are available for Pro/Am competition, where a student competes while partnered with their professional instructor.
 It’s a lot of fun and absolutely the fastest way to grow your skills as a dancer.

 Not at all!
 Just as you don’t have to be a mechanic to learn how to drive a car, you don’t have to be musical to learn how to dance.
 Having said that, partner dancing is about moving to music, so we do teach you how to count the beats in the music, and we recommend that you work at learning how to hear the beats.
 For some people, it can take a bit of time to get comfortable with this, but you’re not alone.
 Most people struggle with this when they first learn how to dance.